hmslima/sambahsacompletegrammar/sambahsa.md

 **Latif, gwivt-yo in Afghanistan, baht Sambahsa –** Latif, who lives in Afghanistan, speaks sambahsa

-*They actually are enclitics, you'll know more about them in a appropriate chapter, it's enough to know that they must be suffixed – with hyphen – just after the verb.*
+*They actually are
+s, you'll know more about them in a appropriate chapter, it's enough to know that they must be suffixed – with hyphen – just after the verb.*

 Notice that even we remove the “gwivt-yo in Afghanistan” (“who lives in Afghanistan”), the sentence wouldn’t lose its meaning, once “Latif baht